brave-experiments/adblock-rust-compat/README.md

 # adblock-rust-compat-checker-cli

-A CLI that finds the rules in a filter list that relate to a given set of domains, and reports which ones [adblock-rust](https://github.com/brave/adblock-rust) actually supports.
+A CLI that finds the rules in a filter list that relate to a given set of domains, and reports which ones [adblock-rust](https://github.com/brave/adblock-rust) supports.

 ## What "supported" means